Environmental Noise Modelling

 Environmental noise modelling as a tool in impact assessments

-At Sound Solution Consultants (SSC) we use environmental noise modelling as a tool in impact assessments.
+At Sound Solution Consultants (SSC) we use environmental noise modelling (or noise mapping as its sometimes known) as a tool in impact assessments.
 These are normally attempted where there is benefit in assessing complex scenarios, numerous sources and/or receivers, or simply to illustrate the emission from a sound source or on a receptor.

 We maintain the latest version of IMMI at SSC and commonly provide environmental noise models in accordance with the following methods:

 - ISO 9613 for general use and commercial and/or industrial development

 - Calculation of Road Traffic Noise (CRTN) for highways development